FossCrunch/Pro/_posts/Technology/2018-05-03-Facebook Announces Dating Feature For 2.2 Billion Users.md

 ---
 layout: article
+post: true
+id: dk0004
 title: Facebook Announces Dating Feature For 2.2 Billion Users
 date: 2018-05-03 17:00
 category: Technology
+keywords: [ fosscrunch, technology, facebook, facebook dating feature, f8, tinde,r tinder killer, facebook f8 2018, internet, computing, open source, linux ]
-tags: facebook facebook-dating-feature f8 tinder tinder-killer facebook-f8-2018 technology internet computing open-source linux
+tags: technology facebook facebook-dating-feature f8 tinder tinder-killer facebook-f8-2018 internet computing open-source linux
 author: Dhinesh Kumar M
 permalink: facebook-dating-feature/
 description: The new Tinder-killer will live inside the app, and Zuckerberg said that it won’t be visible to friends or family, and won’t pair you with your existing friends.
 imageurl: /assets/img/main/2018-05-03-facebook.jpg
 thumbimageurl: /assets/img/thumbnail/2018-05-03-facebook.jpg
-sideimg: /assets/img/sideimg/2018-05-03-facebook.jpg
+posterurl: /assets/img/sideimg/2018-05-03-facebook.jpg
-post: true
+reference: Recode
 ---

 <span class="first-letter">M</span>ark Zuckerberg just announced that Facebook is joining the dating game, to help users build perhaps "the most meaningful relationship of all.", Kicking off the company’s annual F8 developer conference, CEO Mark Zuckerberg said there are<strong> 200 million</strong> users on Facebook who list their relationship status as<strong>“single." </strong>
 <br>

-The new <strong>Tinder-killer</strong> will live inside the app, and Zuckerberg said that it won’t be visible to friends or family, and won’t pair you with your existing friends.
+The new <strong>Tinder-killer</strong> will live inside the facebook app, and Zuckerberg said that it won’t be visible to friends or family, and won’t pair you with your existing friends.
 News of Facebook’s new feature caused the stock of Tinder-owner Match Group to quickly droop.
 The other big news of F8 Day 2: Zuckerberg announced that, for the first time, Facebook users can opt out of the company’s data gathering practices, which it uses to sell targeted ads.
 <br>

 The CEO Mark Zuckerberg and his executive team generally unveil what the company has been working on for the last year.
 It turns out one of those things is a competitor for apps like Tinder and Hinge, although he emphasized the intent to build<strong> long term relationships, and "not just hookups."</strong>